swastika0015/earlyai-docs/Getting started.md

 <br>

-## Step 2 - Install the extension
+## Step 2 - Install the Extension
-**Install Early AI VSCode Extension via MSFT market-Place**
+**Install Early AI VSCode Extension via MSFT Marketplace**

-First, Search and install for the **Early AI** extension and log-in to your account
+Search and install the **EarlyAI** extension and log-in to your account
 * Search for the extension on VSCode market place and install it
-* Open the extension and log in using the welcome to our beta email information (ask to join our bete [here](https://www.startearly.ai/beta) if you don't have access)
+* Open the extension and log in using the welcome-to-our-beta email information (ask to join our beta [here](https://www.startearly.ai/beta) if you don't have access)
 <figure>
     <img src="https://uploads-ssl.webflow.com/6583e7ad2ff3f8a81492938e/663c6ec6c27fae3ce11aec89_Market%20place.png"
          alt="build the project" width=400 >
 </figure>
 <br>

-## Step 3 - Run the project
+## Step 3 - Run the Project

 * Click on Early Extension icon on the left bar
 * Run the tests – verify they are green (if not go back to [Sample Project Setup](##Step-1---Sample-project-setup) )